Hartvi/ipalm-database/README.md

 - Differentiate between physical objects
   - compare images from the png; this could serve as something akin to the instance id

+### 07/12
+- some tutorials & database summaries on home page

 ### 05/01
 - some bugfixes
 - TODO: automatic gripper\_pose + object\_pose => grasp generation